somnathnath8482/ApiDoctor/README.md

 If you encounter any bugs, please:

 Open an issue in the repository with details.
-Alternatively, you can report bugs via email: yourname@example.com.
+Alternatively, you can report bugs via email: admin@healthvibe.in.
 Roadmap
 Here’s a brief outline of upcoming frontend features: